carpentries-incubator/tei-xml/_episodes/01-introduction.md

 # Next steps

-FIXME: Needs work!

-> ## Homework
-> Try this before the next session:
+## Homework: Try this before the next session

->  - Download Oxygen to your (work) computer – you can find it in the University Software Centre.
->  - Open the test files in the homework folder on LibraryConnect and try the activities!
+Download Oxygen to your (work) computer – you can find it in the University Software Centre.
+Open the test file in the training folder – JRL_LatinMS98_workshop.xml [Link TBA FIXME].

->  - Make a note of any questions you have, or problems you encounter – we can cover these in the next workshop.
-> - For more practical TEI training, join us for the next workshop.
+> ## Structure
+>
+> In the Oxygen menu bar, go to: "Window > Show view > Outline".
+> This will bring up the structure view in a separate window.
+You can click on the + and – signs to expand and contract the elements.
+If you click on an element, this will be highlighted in the main editor window.
+>
+> Find `msDesc` (manuscript description)
+>
+> - What element is `msDesc` nested in?
+> - What elements are nested directly within `msDesc?` (there are five)
+> - Can you guess the sorts of information each element contains?
 {: .challenge}

+> ## Content, elements and attributes
+> Find the ID number of the manuscript.
+>
+> Tip: the element name is `idno`.
+You can find this either by navigating through the structure (it is within msDesc in a reasonably logical place), or by doing ‘find in page’ (ctrl+f or via the menu bar: Find > Find/Replace
+>
+>Find `<extent>`
+> -	What element is `<extent>` nested within?
+> - What elements are nested within `<extent>`?
+> - How many leaves does the manuscript contain?
+> - What are the dimensions of each leaf?
+> - What do you think the viewer will see on the screen?
+> - How is this information expressed differently to make it searchable?
+{: .challenge}

+Make a note of any questions you have, or problems you encounter – we can cover these in the next workshop.
+For more practical TEI training, join us for the next workshop.